confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/README.md

 In the most broad terms, any fatigue simulation includes three essential components:

 1. **Geometry**: The shape and form of the component of interest.
 We typically start a nitinol fatigue simulation with geometry that represents the expanded shape of the component, with finished feature dimensions.
 This example will use nominal dimensions; tolerance variations are an important consideration that will be excluded from this example.
-We will start this simulation with the expanded geometry created in [NDC-115 Open Frame Shape Set](../115-open-frame-shape-set).
+We will start this simulation with the expanded geometry created in [Open Frame Shape Set](../115-open-frame-shape-set).

 2. **Material**: Material properties and constitutive model.
-Here will will use the tensile properties described in [NDC-110 Material Characterization](../110-material-characterization), derived from the same tubing material from which the component is fabricated, subjected to the same heat treatments as the formed component as well.
+Here will will use the tensile properties described in [Material Characterization](../110-material-characterization), derived from the same tubing material from which the component is fabricated, subjected to the same heat treatments as the formed component as well.
 This simulation uses the superelasticity constitutive model that has been included with Abaqus for many years.

 3. **Boundary Conditions**: This is often the most challenging of the three components, as realistic biomechanical boundary conditions can be difficult to know with confidence.
 Usually there are several different loading modes to consider (e.g. cardiovascular pulsatile pressure changes, bending or axial deformation related to the gait cycle, crushing related to the respiratory cycle).
 For this example, we will apply a single fictional radial deformation cycle, just to show how the process works.

 ## Geometry

-In [NDC-115 Open Frame Shape Set](../115-open-frame-shape-set), we transformed a laser cut component from a starting diameter of 8mm to a complex expanded shape 28-40mm in diameter.
+In [Open Frame Shape Set](../115-open-frame-shape-set), we transformed a laser cut component from a starting diameter of 8mm to a complex expanded shape 28-40mm in diameter.
 The formed geometry at the end of this simulation will be be starting geometry at the beginning of this simulation.
 To begin, we will import the deformed geometry from the last frame of the final step of the forming analysis. `shape-set.odb` (91MB) can be downloaded from the 115-open-frame-shape-set folder of [https://nitinol.box.com/v/nitinol-design-concepts](https://nitinol.box.com/v/nitinol-design-concepts).

 ![import-part](120-import-part.png)